kman3107/Kman3107.github.io/projects/nocubes/index.md

 [![NoCubes (Marching Cubes Algorithm) on Hillside with Shaders](/projects/nocubes/screenshots/marching_cubes_hillside_shaders.png "NoCubes (Marching Cubes Algorithm) on Hillside with Shaders")](/projects/nocubes/screenshots/marching_cubes_hillside_shaders.png)

 ### Bonus Features
-This mod includes fixes for a number of vanilla fluid rendering bugs.
+This mod includes optimisations and fixes for a number of vanilla fluid rendering bugs.
 These fixes are enabled separately from the main mod, so you can play without smooth terrain and only the improved fluid rendering.
 These features include
 - Smooth Fluid Lighting (Finally, why isn't this in vanilla???)
 - Smooth Fluid Biome Colour Transitions (Again, why isn't this in vanilla?)
 - Natural Fluid Textures